chamik/gympl-skripta/anj.typ

 *anti-vaccine movement*
 - inoculation observed as early as 200 BCE
 - variolation against small pox in 15th century
-- (first and only) eradication of a disease -- small pox -- thanks in 1970 to vaccines
+- (first and only) eradication of a disease -- small pox -- 1970 vaccines

 *healthy lifestyle*
 - 20% of teenagers in the USA are considered obese (and it's being normalized)